openebs-archive/upgrade/docs/upgrade.md

 - [CSPC pools](#cspc-pools)
 - [cStor CSI volumes](#cstor-csi-volumes)

+**Note:**
+ - If current version of ndm-operator is 1.12.0 or below and using virtual disks for blockdevices in cStor please refer this [doc](virtual-disk-troubleshoot.md) before proceeding.

 ## CSPC pools

 These instructions will guide you through the process of upgrading cStor CSPC pools from `1.10.0` or later to a newer release up to `1.12.0`.